The Flow State: The Secret to Productivity

 7. You lose the feeling of self-consciousness

 What does your hair look like?
 Are other people judging you?
 In flow, your mind says, “who cares?”
-During this state, you act completely confidently, without a worry or fear about how you’re being perceived by those around you.
+During this state, you act with complete confidence, without a worry or fear about how you’re being perceived by those around you.

 8. Time shifts